 This is one of my favourite places in New Zealand.
 No, in the world.
 It has everything.
 You want to party?
-There are over 150 bars a restaurants that want your cash money.
+There are over 150 bars and restaurants that want your cash money.
 You want to shop?
 Fill your bags with souvenirs to take home to your grandma.
 You want to throw yourself off high things without dying (hopefully)?
 Queenstown has bungy jumps and canyon swings galore.
-Save a lot of time and dollar for this town, you’ll need it.
+Save a lot of time and dollars for this town, you’ll need it.

 Another beautiful lake surrounded by mountains.
 You can relax on the beach or find yourself a barbeque.
 Go for a swim or take a vintage steamship cruise on the TSS Earnslaw.
 Walk around the lake for views that change with each bend, from the hill of the deer settlement that was the location of Rohan in the Lord of the Rings, to the cobble-stoned streets of the town itself lined with shops and bars.

 This has to be the most popular activity in Queenstown.
 You can’t come here without throwing yourself of some high up structure tied to an elastic band.

 You can be dunked into the river at the Kawarau Bridge, the world’s first bungy, at only 43 meters high.
 This was my choice, it almost made me cry, and I even did it tandem so I wouldn’t have to make myself jump.
 There is nothing reassuring about having some dude wrap a towel around your ankles followed by some Velcro.
 That is it.
 I am not exaggerating.
 Literally, towel and Velcro holding my skinny ankles and tiny feet in place.

 You can choose to jump however you like at the Ledge Bungy which sits on a hill 400m above the village and lake.
 Run and jump, see how many times you can flip, ride a bike off the edge, whatever you want.
 And why not?
 If there’s a chance you’re gonna die, might as well go out in style.